crowdsecurity/hub/scenarios/thespad/sshesame-honeypot.md

 ## Scenario setup

-* All login events: leakspeed of 10s, capacity of 5
+* All login events: leakspeed of 30m, capacity of 3
-* Any commands sent by clients as part of a connection attempt: immediately overflow
+* Any commands sent by clients as part of a connection attempt will immediately overflow